ACADEMIC SUPPORT PROGRAM AND STUDENT SUCCESS PROGRAM

 The Chaplaincy is provided by the university to enable the academic community to address the spiritual questions and needs which arise.
 There is a full-time university chaplain with offices on campus in the Manning Memorial Chapel and the Students' Union Building and who is always available for consultation.
 Worship services are held daily in the chapel.
 These are Christian and ecumenical in orientation, while arrangements are made for other major faith traditions to be celebrated on a regular basis.
 Regular student groups and Bible study are conducted within the chaplaincy program.

-Student chapel assistants are employed to assist in this program and to offer peer counseling service under the director of the university chaplain.
+Student chapel assistants are employed to assist in this program and to offer a peer counselling service under the direction of the university chaplain.
 Several local clergy help by conducting a number of special worship services.

 The chaplaincy attempts to be sensitive to the broadest spiritual expression of the people in its community and is open to the questions of any who wish them addressed.

 Hours: 8:30 a.m. to 12 noon; 1:00 to 4:30 p.m.

 Computing Services provides a full range of computing facilities and services for the entire campus.